spiritedwolf/CTF-challenge/README.md

 So, in this section we will try to play different CTF's and these CTF will be on webapp exploiting challenges, Decryption challenges etc.
 && the solution will be uploaded to www.youtube.com/c/Pentestingwithspirit

-It will also help you::crypo.bz.ms
+It will also help you::crypo.bz.ms or http://temp.crypo.com/